shopware/shopware/src/Docs/_new/3-api/100-sales-channel-cart-api.md

-[titleEn]: <>(Cart endpoint)
+[titleEn]: <>(SalesChannel-API cart endpoint)
-[titleDe]: <>(Cart endpoint)
-[wikiUrl]: <>(../using-the-storefront-api/cart-endpoint?category=shopware-platform-en/using-the-storefront-api)

 The cart endpoint is used for various cart operations like adding line items to the cart, removing them, change their quantity and placing an order.

 ## Create an empty cart

 **POST  /storefront-api/v1/checkout/cart**
 **Response:** If successful, the x-sw-context-token will be returned and the x-sw-context-token header will be set.
 Include this token as an HTTP header for all future requests.

 ## Get a cart